ericwbailey/ericwbailey.website/source/published/my-mastodon-strategy.md

 It is not a perfect system, but it is good enough.
 It’s also a very web-friendly gesture in a sea of walled garden social media sites that like to pretend the interest outside of their domain does not exist.

 [StreetPass](https://streetpass.social/) works by using a browser extension to passively monitor every website you visit.
-If it detects Mastodon identity verification code it will log it to a list for you to review at a later date.
+If it detects Mastodon identity verification code it will log it to a list for you to manually review at a later date.

 I like this in that it surfaces a way to discover people doing interesting things that exists outside of the immediate filter bubble of “people you know like you who know people also like you.”